BytecodeDL/BDLH/README.md

 Features:
 - Partial **highlighting** and **navigation** for field, method and class signature in BytecodeDL output.
+- Editor context menu action for copying signature of fields, methods and classes.

 Tips:
 - You can rename `*.facts` and `*.csv` that contains symbol signature to `*.bdl` or just override file type.